microwalk-project/Microwalk/templates/javascript-github/README.md

 Using the template with a JS library generally only requires a few simple steps.

 1. Copy the entire template into the library source tree.
 Merge and adjust the package.json, if necessary.
-2. Update the CI configuration to include a build step, if necessary.
+2. Update the CI configuration to include a build/install step, if necessary.
 3. Create `target-<NAME>.js` files in the `microwalk/` sub directory, where `<NAME>` corresponds to the respective analyzed primitive (e.g., `aes-ecb`).
 Each script should export a function `processTestcase(testcaseBuffer)`, which receives a buffer containing a test case and calls the respective primitive.
 The target code should be as minimal as possible and only focus on the functions of interest, to reduce trace length.
 4. Create a number of static test cases in `microwalk/testcases/target-<NAME>/`.
 16 is usually a good number.